datamllab/awesome-fairness-in-ai/README.md

 A curated, but probably biased and incomplete, list of awesome Fairness Machine Learning resources.

-If you want to contribute to this list, send a pull request, or contact me [@DuMNCH](https://twitter.com/DuMNCH).
+If you want to contribute to this list, send a pull request, send email to dumengnan@tamu.edu, or contact me [@DuMNCH](https://twitter.com/DuMNCH).

 ## Table of Contents